RiskThinking/work-samples/UI-UX-Developer.md

 # Work Sample for UI/UX Developers

+You are given a sample [Climate Risk Rating dataset](https://docs.google.com/spreadsheets/d/1Y_yiT-_7IimioBvcqiCPwLzTLazfdRyzZ4k3cpQXiAw/edit#gid=681415175) in order to solve the following problems.

 ## Problem 1: Implement a Map with Location Markers and Risk Indicators

 **Objective**: Create an interactive map that displays the geographic locations from the provided dataset and highlights the relative risk levels using color-coded markers.